-Parenting time, formerly called visitation, details the schedule that each parent spends with the children.
+Parenting time, formerly called visitation, details the schedule and time that each parent spends with the children.

 Some courts order that one parent will have “reasonable parenting time,” leaving it up to the parents to decide the schedule.
-Others prefer to spell out specific parenting time (which days and hours) in the divorce judgment.
+Others spell out the exact parenting time (days and hours) in the divorce judgment.

 - Parenting time orders can be changed if a parent demonstrates a change in circumstances.